 How Does ‘Disclosure’ Help

-CPD believes that being aware of environmental impact can inform better decisions in the future and that disclosing allows groups to monitor progress with respect to the green energy revolution and achieving net-zero in the coming decades.
-Disclosure, among other things, renders a clear image of our behaviors’ implications on the natural systems of Earth.
+CPD believes that being aware of environmental impact can inform better decisions in the future and that disclosing allows groups to monitor progress in the path toward net-zero carbon emissions in the coming decades.
+Disclosure, among other things, renders a clear image of our behaviors’ implications on the natural systems of Earth, which we can use to set meaningful targets.
 Understanding water-use , land-use and atmosphere-use gives corporations and policy makers practical insight for achieving mitigation goals and strategies for achieving those goals.